Betrayed by Your Brother, Your Cousin, or Your Parent: What a Business Litigation Attorney Sees

 “You peel back the onion, and it’s not just about someone took this amount of money, allegedly.
 It’s, ‘mom loved you more than me, or dad loved you more than me.’”

 That’s a business litigation attorney describing his cases to me.
-He represents the people who were harmed, and most of his work is disputes inside family businesses, usually a company a parent built and passed down to the children.
+He represents the people who were harmed.
+Most of his work is disputes inside family businesses, such as a company a parent built and passed down to the children.
 I interviewed him about what those cases look like.

 A family business betrayal and a partnership betrayal differ in one important way: where the trust came from.

 With a co-founder, you looked at a person, weighed the choice, and decided to trust them.
-The betrayal attacks your confidence in that decision.
+When they betray you, you start doubting your own judgment.

 With a sister, a cousin, or a parent, you trusted them long before the business existed.
-That trust was never evaluated at all, because nobody does due diligence on their own sibling.
+That trust was never questioned, because you never had a reason to ask whether your own brother would steal from you.

 And in the cases this attorney sees most, the siblings never chose each other as business partners.
-Their parent’s company came to them together.
+They own the company together because their parent left it to all of them.

-When these cases go to court in the state where this attorney practices, they last at least two to three years, and all of it happens in open court, on the public record.
+When these cases go to court in his state, he told me, they last at least two to three years.
+All of it happens in open court, on the public record.

-The attorney sees these cases end one of two ways: some people burn out and settle because they’re exhausted, and others keep fighting, even when the fight costs more money and emotion than they could win back.
+The attorney sees these cases end one of two ways: some people settle because they’re exhausted, and others keep fighting even after they’ve spent more on legal fees than they could ever get back.

 “You went to war with your sibling or business partner or best friend, and you’re not going to go grab drinks and grab dinner after.
 So it’s like a loss of a relationship.”